DevToys-app/Documentation/articles/extension-development/guidelines/UX/support-smart-detection.md

 click I href "https://github.com/DevToys-app/DevToys/blob/9213efbbdd576b1ea28debba8574a26cb581ab18/src/app/dev/DevToys.Blazor/BuiltInDataTypeDetectors/" _blank
 ```

-In our example with an `HTML file` detector, assuming that the user has a single file copied in the clipboard, the [Text](https://github.com/DevToys-app/DevToys/blob/9213efbbdd576b1ea28debba8574a26cb581ab18/src/app/dev/DevToys.Blazor/BuiltInDataTypeDetectors/TextDataTypeDetector.cs), [Image](https://github.com/DevToys-app/DevToys/blob/9213efbbdd576b1ea28debba8574a26cb581ab18/src/app/dev/DevToys.Blazor/BuiltInDataTypeDetectors/ImageDataTypeDetector.cs) and [Files](https://github.com/DevToys-app/DevToys/blob/9213efbbdd576b1ea28debba8574a26cb581ab18/src/app/dev/DevToys.Blazor/BuiltInDataTypeDetectors/FilesDataTypeDetector.cs) detectors will be invoked in parallel.
-We expect that only the `Files detector` find a valid data, which is having one or many files in the clipboard.
-The `Files detector` will return a @"DevToys.Api.DataDetectionResult" that contains a strongly typed list of file, represented through an array of @"System.IO.FileInfo".
+In our `HTML file` detector example, assuming the user has a single file copied to the clipboard, the [Text](https://github.com/DevToys-app/DevToys/blob/9213efbbdd576b1ea28debba8574a26cb581ab18/src/app/dev/DevToys.Blazor/BuiltInDataTypeDetectors/TextDataTypeDetector.cs), [Image](https://github.com/DevToys-app/DevToys/blob/9213efbbdd576b1ea28debba8574a26cb581ab18/src/app/dev/DevToys.Blazor/BuiltInDataTypeDetectors/ImageDataTypeDetector.cs) and [Files](https://github.com/DevToys-app/DevToys/blob/9213efbbdd576b1ea28debba8574a26cb581ab18/src/app/dev/DevToys.Blazor/BuiltInDataTypeDetectors/FilesDataTypeDetector.cs) detectors will be invoked concurrently.
+We expect only the `Files detector` to find valid data, i.e., one or more files in the clipboard.
+The `Files detector` will return a @"DevToys.Api.DataDetectionResult" containing a strongly typed list of files, represented as an array of @"System.IO.FileInfo".

-Continuing, the resulted `DataDetectionResult` will be passed to the inheriting detector, which is [File detector](https://github.com/DevToys-app/DevToys/blob/9213efbbdd576b1ea28debba8574a26cb581ab18/src/app/dev/DevToys.Blazor/BuiltInDataTypeDetectors/FileDataTypeDetector.cs), through its `resultFromBaseDetector` parameter.
-This detector will use this parameter to detect [whether the clipboard contains a single file](https://github.com/DevToys-app/DevToys/blob/9213efbbdd576b1ea28debba8574a26cb581ab18/src/app/dev/DevToys.Blazor/BuiltInDataTypeDetectors/FileDataTypeDetector.cs#L10-L11).
-If succeeded, it will then return a new @"DevToys.Api.DataDetectionResult" with a single @"System.IO.FileInfo".
+The resulting `DataDetectionResult` will be passed to the inheriting detector (the [File detector](https://github.com/DevToys-app/DevToys/blob/9213efbbdd576b1ea28debba8574a26cb581ab18/src/app/dev/DevToys.Blazor/BuiltInDataTypeDetectors/FileDataTypeDetector.cs)), via its `resultFromBaseDetector` parameter.
+This detector will use this parameter to check [if the clipboard contains a single file](https://github.com/DevToys-app/DevToys/blob/9213efbbdd576b1ea28debba8574a26cb581ab18/src/app/dev/DevToys.Blazor/BuiltInDataTypeDetectors/FileDataTypeDetector.cs#L10-L11).
+If succeeded, it will return a new @"DevToys.Api.DataDetectionResult" with a single @"System.IO.FileInfo".

-Finally, our `HTML File` detector and the [Image File](https://github.com/DevToys-app/DevToys/blob/9213efbbdd576b1ea28debba8574a26cb581ab18/src/app/dev/DevToys.Blazor/BuiltInDataTypeDetectors/ImageFileDataTypeDetector.cs) detector will be invoked in parallel.
-Assuming that the `HTML File` detector finds the **_HTML_** file in the clipboard, DevToys will then suggest to the user every tools that declare supporting the `HTML File` data type by showing a light bulb next to them.
+Finally, our `HTML File` detector and the [Image File](https://github.com/DevToys-app/DevToys/blob/9213efbbdd576b1ea28debba8574a26cb581ab18/src/app/dev/DevToys.Blazor/BuiltInDataTypeDetectors/ImageFileDataTypeDetector.cs) will be invoked concurrently.
+Assuming the `HTML File` detector finds the **_HTML_** file in the clipboard, DevToys will suggest all tools that declare support for the HTML File data type by displaying a light bulb icon next to them.

 ### Do & Don't

-- **DO** perform a fast and lightweigh detection.
-Smart Detection is time sensitive.
+- **DO** perform a quick and lightweight detection.
+Smart Detection is time-sensitive.
-- **DO** assume that data from the clipboard can be massive, so try to bail out as soon as possible.
+- **DO** assume that clipboard data can be large, so try to bail out as soon as possible.
-- **DO** check on the `CancellationToken` regularly.
+- **DO** regularly check the `CancellationToken`.
 It cancels within 2 seconds.
-- **DO** check on the size of a file before attempting to read it, and bail out if the file is large, as the detector may allocate a lot of memory and be slow to analyze the file.
+- **DO** check the size of a file before attempting to read it, and bail out if the file is large.
+Large files may cause the detector to allocate a lot of memory and slow down the file analysis.
-- **DO NOT** try to workaround when Smart Detection is disabled through the app settings.
-Respect the user's decision.
+- **DO NOT** attempt to circumvent when Smart Detection is disabled through the app settings.
+Respect the user’s choice.
 - **DO NOT** create cycling inheritance.
-- **DO NOT** create a data type detector that detects multiple data types that are widly different from each other.
-Instead, create multiple data type detectors, one by data type.
+- **DO NOT** create a data type detector that detects multiple data types that are vastly different from each other.
+Instead, create multiple data type detectors, one for each data type.

 ## Handling Smart Detection in a GUI tool